spraakbanken/swell-project/Normalization_guidelines.md

    Jag trivs mycket bra med dem   &nbsp; &larr; Target hypothesis 2

    Here, it is not clear if by "mycket bor" the learner meant "mycket med att bo" or "mycket bra".
-Since our notion of minimal target hypothesis involves changing the meaning as little as possible, we prefer "mycket med att bo" despite the fact that this changes more tokens (see further below).
+Since our notion of minimal target hypothesis requires changing the meaning as little as possible, we prefer "mycket med att bo" despite the fact that this involved more tokens that are changed (see further below).

 2. Assuming a particular target hypothesis, several normalisations are still possible.
 (This is analogous to the fact that there are several possible correct translations of a sentence.)